Gaudenzio Ferrari: Later career

-He was a very prolific painter, distinguished by strong animation.
-In general character, his work suggests more the 15th than the 16th century.
+Gaudenzio was an influential artist and a series of cartoons (Turin, Accademia) suggests the existence of a school of artists who kept his style alive throughout the rest of the century.
+Ferrari was a very prolific painter, distinguished by strong animation.
+In general character, his work suggests more of the 15th than the 16th century.
 His subjects were always religious.
-Andrea Solario, Giovanni Battista Cerva, Gian Paolo Lomazzo, and Fermo Stella were his principle students.
+Andrea Solari, Giovan Battista della Cerva, Gian Paolo Lomazzo, and Fermo Stella were his principle students.